rootstrap/android-base/README.md

 ## CI/CD configuration with Bitrise (updated on Dec 12th 2021)

-We are going to start using a tool called Bitrise to configure de CI/CD pipelines for mobiles apps.
+We are going to start using a tool called Bitrise to configure the CI/CD pipelines for mobiles apps.

 --> For Android apps you can find how to do it in this link: https://www.notion.so/rootstrap/Android-CI-CD-26d4abd4f2454224be8f617110147366